-Before creating a web push marketing campaign, every website owner should determine the best way of interacting with their subscribers.
-Both the text content and notification design are important.
+Before creating a web push marketing campaign, website owners need to find the best way of interacting with their subscribers.

-Today we review the appearance of web push notifications on different OS and browsers.
+Today we review how web push notifications are displayed on different OS and browsers.
 You will see what your subscribers see, and will be better able to plan your campaign.

 What is a Web Push Notification?